I study emotional responses in relationships and write about them to help others with self-awareness and improve their well-being.

 Think about what you admire.
 Give your partner some recognition for it.
 Show that you’re aware of it.
-The communication might have a powerful affect on how you feel.
+The act of communication might have a powerful effect on how you feel.

 What have you found that you both enjoy doing together?

-Do you both have a particular personal heaven where you feel confortable?
+Do you both have a special place where you feel comfortable?

 Did your life change for the better after you got involved?